jnozzi/cocoadev.com/markdown/SebastienGallerand.md

 Apple Distinguished Educator since 2003

-I'm developing when I've nothing else to do with Cocoa/Obj-C and sometimes with General/RealBasic and Java.
+I'm developing when I've nothing else to do with Cocoa/Obj-C and sometimes with RealBasic and Java.

 I live in Lille (200km away from Paris)